ManuelElizaldi/SisyphusCorner/Programming/Cloud Computing/Week 1/W1 - Day 3 - EC2 Core Features.md

 - You can create additional network interfaces with specific purposes.
 - How many network interfaces can be attached depends on the capabilities of the EC2 machine

+*ENI* -> Virtual network card, provides connectivity to your cloud resources.
+Includes private IP, public IP, MAC address, security groups and source/destination checks.
+- You can have multiple ENIs in a single server, that way you can segment networks
+- You can attach, detach the ENI
+- You usually set up available ports and IPs before launching the instance

 ![[Pasted image 20250604182823.png]]

 #### Practice Quiz Question: ___ feature helps in grouping instances by purpose, owners, etc.